bangbangcon/bangbangcon.github.io/index.md

 > ["@bangbangcon was awesome!
 Learned a lot, met very friendly people, and **left inspired**."](https://twitter.com/bxmani/status/861400448107937792)
 > -- [Bomani McClendon](https://bomani.rip/)

+<a name="tickets" id="tickets"></a>

+## How do I attend?

+You can attend !!Con 2024 either [in-person](https://bangbangcon.com/venue.html) or online!

+To join us in person, you'll need to have a ticket -- [go get one](https://bangbangcon2024.ticketspice.com/tickets)!
+As always for !!Con, tickets are pay-what-you-want.
+This year, we've set a suggested ticket price of $256 -- it turns out that running an [outdoor conference](https://bangbangcon.com/venue.html) gets really expensive really quickly.
+If you can, please consider paying $256 for your ticket (or, if you can afford it, more, so that folks who haven't got the means can come and we can still run the event!).
+But *we want you at the conference regardless*, so if you can't afford $256, please register anyway and pay what you can afford!

+We're also offering [online-only tickets](https://bangbangcon2024.ticketspice.com/tickets), with a suggested donation of $8.
+Buying an online-only ticket will get you access to our 2024 Discord server.
+Discord was a popular feature of the online-only !!Cons in [2022](/2022/), [2021](/2021/), and [2020](/2020).
+(In-person attendees will get access to the Discord too.)

+And, as always, our live stream will be public and free for everyone, no ticket required.
+Watch this space for details about the live stream!

 <a name="organizers"></a>

 ## Who's organizing all this?